 One of the most popular wells in County Donegal is Doon Well in Kilmacrennan.
 It is at the bottom of the hill where Doon Rock is located.
 Doon Rock was where the O’Donnell chieftains of Donegal were inaugurated.

-In my ancestral parish of Donaghmore in County Donegal, there is a well named for St. Brigid.
-It is located on the west side of the road to Cronalaghy from Meenahinnis.
-Although the well and its surroundings look nothing like the mystical hidden spring in my novel, “Donegal Generations,” I modelled the hidden spring in the novel after locations near St. Brigid’s Well.
+In my ancestral parish of Donaghmore in County Donegal, there is St. Davog’s Well on the road to Cronalaghy from Meenahinnis in in townland of Lismullyduff.
+It is sometimes called Brigid’s Well (Tobar Bride) because of a cure that occurred to a woman named Brigid at this well.
+It is said the water from this well will not boil.
+Although the well and its surroundings look nothing like the mystical hidden spring in my novel, “Donegal Generations,” I modelled the hidden spring in the novel after locations near this well.

 In Termonamongan (Aghyaran), the parish in County Tyrone adjacent to Donaghmore, there is a well once visited by St. Patrick on his trip from Lough Derg to Donaghmore (where he established a church).
 After refreshing himself there , he blessed the well and continued on his journey.
 The well (St. Patrick’s Well) is located in Magherakill Townland where it is often visited.
 My photo of the well was taken prior to a vehicle accident that destroyed part of the iron fence that surrounded it.
 The parish did a beautiful job of rebuilding the site in 2003.
 To view the complete story of St. Patrick’s Well, see the youtube video at: